 All fees anywhere stated are inclusive of 20% VAT.

 1. Covering Certificate.
-Mare owners will have received a Covering Certificates/Foal Naming Form (yellow) at the time of service in 2019 signed by the stallion owner for their foal due to be born in 2020.
+Mare owners will have received a Covering Certificates/Foal Naming Form (pink) at the time of service in 2021 signed by the stallion owner for their foal due to be born in 2022.
 This form should be completed and signed by the mare owner or authorised lessee as soon as possible after the birth of the foal and (within 6 weeks) returned to Agriculture House, together with your payment.
 Please note the breeders of Purebred and Anglo Arab foals must be Gold members of the Society in order to register their foal.

 All foals must have a passport before 31st December in the year of birth and may not be sold without a passport except as a foal at foot with their dam.
 A horse may only have one passport.
 If a passport has been issued by another recognised breed society and the horse is also eligible for registration by the AHS, the AHS will over stamp the original passport as part of the registration process.
 If the accuracy of the pedigree needs checking, owners may be asked to obtain a photocopy of the Covering Certificates/Breed papers from the Passport Issuing Organisation.
 The AHS reserve the right to decide whether to issue a Passport or Registration Certificate or to require further parentage testing.